thiagobardini/mini-market-tbardini/README.md

 Reference: [Stripe JS](https://stripe.com/docs/stripe-js/react)

 ## Unsolved Problems

-- Redirect the successUrl and cancelUrl (Stripe API) in the Cart component to the link that will be published
 - successUrl will redirect to a new successfull checkout page
   - Cart component needs to remove all the products from localStorage after a successfull checkout